LOLYAY-INC/DST-Server/README.md

 - [ ] Web-based admin panel
 - [ ] Plugin system for custom sources
-- [ ] Redis support for distributed caching
 - [ ] WebSocket API for browser clients
-- [ ] Prometheus metrics endpoint
+- [ ] Auto download ffmpeg and yt-dlp
-- [ ] Docker Compose setup with Redis
+- [ ] BYOK yt-dlp and Youtube Oath2 Support
 ---

 Made with ❤️ by the DST Team